logicfish/mobamb/README.md

 -----------------------------
 The ambient types match against statements in a defined grammar file, such as a PEG grammar.
 Compilation is done using the ambient flow tracking tool.
-After processing, the output would be the source code for the processes defined in the ambinet logic.
+After processing, the output would be the source code for the processes defined in the ambient logic.
 So the flow analysis helps define which output statements are used for the entities defined in the input to the compiler using the schema defined by the grammar, and a set of rules in ambient syntax that define the behaviour of the compiler.